nzfarmer1/FAPI/README.md

 - End node interface is sub classed from Arduino Streams library providing a set of core routines for beginning; reading; writing; checking availability (and ready states), and flushing the communications.
 - On top of these routines are additional methods for specifying BAUD rates, and querying the XBee Modem's state.
-- Subclassed further are wrappers that provide a framework handling packets.
+- Subclassed further are wrappers that provide a framework for handling packetised data.
 - Packets can be of arbritary length, and are defined by a simple begin/end byte.
 - A constrained (buffered) wrapper is also provided that queues packets of a finite size.
 - beginPacked and endPacket routines are provided, and also implied when using simple "print" statements from a wrapper class.
 - The underlying network protocol is an implementation of Selective Repeat ARQ https://en.wikipedia.org/wiki/Selective_Repeat_ARQ with 7-frame windows and a 6 byte header.
 - On the gateway side, a dedicated nodejs process listens to all network traffic and exposes each End Node as a UNIX socket.
 If data is to be sent in packets, this is handled at the network layer with a flag set via the End Node and Communicated in the network header.
-All encapsulation is therefore seamless to the gateway client.
+(All encapsulation is therefore seamless to the gateway client.)

 <b>APPICATION LAYER (SenML)</b>